Cana: Qana, Lebanon

-The village of Qana, about 18 mi from Tyre, Lebanon, is traditionally held to be the correct site by many Christians, and is Eusebius's pick in his 4th century Onomasticon.
+The village of Qana, about 18 mi from Tyre, Lebanon, is traditionally held to be the correct site by most Christians, and is Eusebius's pick in his 4th century Onomasticon.
 It is a popular tourist site commemorating the miracle.

 Kafr Kanna and Karm er-Ras

-The first time this site is associated with New Testament Cana is in a mid-17th century report to the Pope by Francesco Quaresimo, the papal emissary to Palestine, where he noted there were two possible candidates: Khirbet Qana and Kafr Kanna.
+The first time this site is associated with New Testament Cana is in a mid-17th century report to the Pope by Francesco Quaresmi, the papal emissary to Palestine, where he noted there were two possible candidates: Khirbet Qana and Kafr Kanna.
 According to the Catholic Encyclopedia, a tradition dating back to the 8th century identifies Cana with the modern Arab town of Kafr Kanna, at the foot of the Nazareth range, about 7 km northeast of Nazareth.

 Some scholars believe, according to archaeological evidence, that the identification of Kafr Kanna was the result of the decline of Khirbet Qana beginning in the Mamluk period.
 They note that it was a common practice for new and more affluent and easily accessible sites to be established in place of old ones to accommodate increases in pilgrim traffic, particularly in the late Medieval and Ottoman periods.

 Karm er-Ras, the western part of Kafr Kanna, was recently excavated by Israeli archaeologist Yardenna Alexandre.
 The excavation revealed evidence of a substantial Roman village with a Jewish population which declined considerably in the Late Roman period, and which was finally abandoned in the Byzantine Period, explaining why the pilgrim route was shifted to Kafr Kanna.
 Alexandre believes the site is precisely identified by Josephus, but other scholars disagree.